MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 ### Blobs Dropped

 To determine whether there are blobs that were dropped during ingestion, you should analyze the **Blobs Dropped** metric.
 This metric shows how many blobs were dropped during ingestion and helps you detect whether there is a problem in processing at a specific ingestion component.
-For each dropped blob, you will also get an **Ingestion Result** metric with more information about the reason for failure.
+For each dropped blob, you will also get an [**Ingestion Result**](#view-the-ingestion-result) metric with more information about the reason for failure.

 ## View the ingestion latency

-The metrics **Stage Latency** and **Discovery Latency** monitor latency in the ingestion process and tell you whether any long latency is occurring in Azure Data Explorer or before data arrives to Azure Data Explorer for ingestion.
+The metrics **Stage Latency** and **Discovery Latency** monitor latency in the ingestion process, and tell you if there are any long latencies occurring either in Azure Data Explorer, or before data arrives to Azure Data Explorer for ingestion.

 * **Stage Latency** indicates the time span from when a message is discovered by Azure Data Explorer until its content is received by an ingestion component for processing.
 * **Discovery Latency** is used for ingestion pipelines with data connections (such as Event Hub, IoT Hub, and Event Grid).
 This metric gives information about the time span from data enqueue until discovery by Azure Data Explorer data connections.
 This time span is upstream to Azure Data Explorer, so it is not included in the **Stage Latency** metric that only measures the latency in Azure Data Explorer.